onurkasap/Computer-Vision/README.md

 # Computer-Vision
-This repo is have to projects Yolo, CNN.
+This repo is have to projects Yolo, CNN and OpenCV